Welcome to Naomi!

 The Naomi Project is an open source, technology agnostic platform for developing always-on, voice-controlled applications!

-Naomi software integrates different home text-to-speech & speech-to-text systems, plugins and technologies into a single solution.
+Naomi software integrates within a framework an array of functionality supporting text-to-speech & speech-to-text systems, plugins and recognition technologies into a single solution.
 It provides uniform user interfaces, and a common approach for developing always-on, voice-controlled applications, regardless of the number of devices and sub-systems involved.

-- If you are new to Naomi, we recommend to learn a bit about Naomi first before jumping in - please proceed directly to the Getting Started chapter below!
+- If you are new to Naomi, we recommend learning a bit about Naomi first by going to the guided learning section at Getting Started below!

-- If you're an experienced user, the Download page contains links and installation instructions.
-The Manual Configuration Guide also contain useful information if you chose to manually configure Naomi.
-If you're looking for the documentation of a specific plugins, go to the Naomi Plugin Exchange.
+- Experienced Naomi user looking for the documentation on a specific plugins, go to the Naomi Plugin Exchange.
 You can also use the search box above to find any page on this site.

 - If you would like to contribute to the development of Naomi, please refer to our Developer Guide.